peter-kultan/JsonMovieAgent.bundle/README.md

 JSON Metadata Agent for Plex
 ============================
-Plex agent for Plex to laod movie metadata from JSON located in folder with your media.
+Plex agent for Plex to load movie metadata from JSON located in folder with your media.

 Media Structure
 ---------------